-Torah of Awakening is all about spiritual transformation – also sometimes called spiritual awakening, liberation, or enlightenment, all meaning essentially the same thing: waking up from the dream of who we think we are, into the deepest level of our being – a radiant field of awareness, free from negativity and connected to the aliveness of the present moment.
+Torah of Awakening is all about spiritual transformation – also sometimes called spiritual awakening, liberation, or enlightenment, all meaning essentially the same thing: waking up from the dream of who we think we are, our ordinary identities based on thoughts and feelings, into the deepest level of our being – a radiant field of awareness, free from negativity and connected to the aliveness of the present moment.
 There we find an abundance of peace, joy, creativity, wisdom and more.

 Ordinarily, we tend to think that we are merely our stories: our personal history, our memories, emotions, opinions, thoughts, and our personality.
 And while it’s true that all those things are parts of who we are, there is a dimension of our being that is far more vast than any of that.
 This deepest dimension of our own being is not secret or hidden; it is in fact right there for you to experience in the present moment, once you learn how to access it.

 There are many traditions and teachers that can help you awaken, but a path of awakening through the Jewish lineage is fairly rare.
-That’s actually why I started Torah of Awakening, to fulfill this need.
+That’s why I started Torah of Awakening – to fulfill this need.

 Torah of Awakening Today

 I currently live in Tucson, Arizona, with my wife Lisa and our two children.
 I teach and lead meditation here in Tucson, but I also travel regularly back to the San Francisco Bay Area, where I used to live.
 I continue to teach there and also lead musical Shabbat and High Holiday services with my sacred fusion band, BRIAH.
-We moved to Tucson in 2016 to support my mother and disabled sister.
 Between Oakland and Tucson, we lived in Costa Rica for eight months, between 2015 and 2016.
 It was during that time that I started Torah of Awakening as an online meditation community, so that people could access these transformational teachings regardless of where they lived.
 I had no idea if it would work, but I had a strong inner call, and I was heartened when people began signing up right away and the community started to build.
 Back then I would create videos (teachings, chants and guided meditations) and send them out to members.
 Since we moved to Tucson, I began teaching live at our little synagogue (Congregation Bet Shalom) and livestreaming the sessions for members, rather than sending out pre-made videos.
-Today, the livestream sessions (which I now call Iyún Ayin, “immersion in spaciousness”) are the foundation of Torah of Awakening.
-There is also now an upper level membership which meets once per week on Zoom (like Skype) for live, interactive advanced meditation and learning sessions, as well as a stream of different online classes, workshops and live retreats.
-(If you’re interested in jumping now and practicing with us, you can sign up to try membership free for the first month HERE.)

 I grew up in a very secular home.
 The most Judaism we had was lighting Hanukkah candles, though I had an annual dose of something deeper when we visited my cousins for Passover.
 I was enthralled by those Passover seders and I wanted more, but Judaism was a foreign language to me.
 Later, when most of my friends were learning to chant Hebrew in preparation for their bar mitzvahs, I longed to be initiated as well.
 It didn’t matter that most of my friends hated Hebrew school– I wanted to be part of it.
 I don’t know why I was so drawn to Judaism, but I guess it represented everything I didn’t have– a strong bond with community, a common language of spirit, an ancient identity grounded in in devotion to the Eternal.
 In short, connection.
 Of course, I wouldn’t have described it that way at the time, but I knew that something vital was missing from my life.
 I longed for something deeper – something that would heal the lack I felt.
 I sensed the light of those Hanukkah candles calling me – but calling me to what I didn’t know.
 So, I asked my parents if I could have a bar mitzvah too.
 They said no. They felt that I should wait until I was older to make decisions about religion.
 But, I was determined– so I snuck Hebrew lessons from a nice old lady named Sarah Rosenberg who was supposed to be helping me with my homework.
 Around that same time, I worked at my father’s medical clinic for extra money.
 My father, Dr. Michael Schachter, had originally founded the practice with his best friend, Dr. David Sheinkin, who had studied Kabbalah with the famous Rabbi Aryeh Kaplan.
 At some point, Dr. Sheinkin had given a series of lectures on Kabbalah, which were recorded and transcribed.
 Part of my job at the medical clinic was to copy those transcripts.
 I stood there in the Xerox room, copying one page at a time for hours.
 (In those days, you couldn’t put a whole stack of papers in at one time.)
 At some point, I paused for a moment to look at what I was copying – and I couldn’t stop reading!
 I was hooked on Kabbalah.
 As I got older, I was drawn to anything I could find on mysticism, both Jewish and not.
 It was the eighties, and many books on Kabbalah were just starting to come out.
 I devoured them.
 In addition, my father was impressed with the health benefits of “Transcendental Meditation,” so he paid for the whole family to learn it.
 I also practiced all kinds of other mystical techniques I learned from books, and whatever teachers I could find.
 More than once my parents were called into school to talk about my obsession with the occult!
 I had become a spiritual nerd.